Natura non facit saltus: Overview

 The principle expresses the idea that natural things and properties change gradually, rather than suddenly.
 In a mathematical context, this allows one to assume that the solutions of the governing equations are continuous, and also does not preclude their being differentiable (differentiability implies continuity).
 Modern day quantum mechanics is sometimes seen as violating the principle, with its idea of discrete transitions between energy states.
 Erwin Schrödinger in his objections to quantum jumps supported the principle, and initially developed his wave mechanics in order to remove these jumps.

 In the biological context, the principle was used by Charles Darwin and others to defend the evolutionary postulate that all species develop from earlier species through gradual and minute changes rather than through the sudden emergence of new forms.
-In botany in particular, the Antoine-Laurent de Jussieu was a major proponent of this view as well.
+In botany in particular, Antoine-Laurent de Jussieu was a major proponent of this view as well.
 Modern evolutionary biology has terminology suggesting both continuous change, such as genetic drift, and discontinuous variation, such as mutation.
 However, as the basic structure of DNA is discrete, nature is now widely understood to make jumps at the biological level, if only on a very small scale.